-- bereaved (or divorced or separated) spouses and civil partners of members of the Armed Forces leaving Services Family Accommodation following the death of (or divorce or separation from) their spouse or partner - serving or former members of the Reserve Forces who need to move because of serious injury, medical condition or disability sustained as a result of their service - witnesses or otherwise vulnerable people who are afforded Witness Protection Status, supported and verified by the necessary agencies, due to a real and immediate risk to their lives. - fleeing domestic abuse, violence or threats of violence that are likely to be carried out and cannot safely reside within any of the council areas where they have a local connection - Gypsies or Travellers who have a nomadic lifestyle and have been unable to establish a local connection as a result, and who do not have a local connection to any other Council areas - c) Current tenants of Adur Homes or current tenants of Registered Providers in Adur District/Worthing Borough who have an identified housing need and where the current landlord confirms they will accept a re-nomination of the tenant to a more suitable property if one is available.
-Identified housing need in these circumstances includes the need to move to smaller or larger accommodation or the need to move for medical reasons.
-Tenants who are living in accommodation that has adaptations that are no longer needed also qualify. - d) Tenants of Supported Accommodation will neither lose or gain local connection when accepting an offer of Supported Accommodation in the Adur District/Worthing Borough.
-Adur/Worthing residents who accept Supported Accommodation out of area as part of the Single Persons Pathway will retain their local connection in Adur/Worthing for a period of 2 years.
-In exceptional circumstances, the period of 2 years will be extended to enable the completion of a Support Plan.
+- accepted as statutorily homeless and thus the Council has accepted the main statutory homeless duty for them (as defined under Section 193 Part 7 of the Housing Act 1996, as amended by the Homelessness Act 2002 and the Homelessness Reduction Act 2017) - accepted as being owed the prevention duty or relief duty in the District/Borough (as defined under Sections 195 and 189 Part 7 of the Housing Act 1996, as amended by the Homelessness Act 2002 and the Homelessness Reduction Act 2017) - members of the Armed Forces and former Service personnel, where the application is made within five years of discharge - bereaved (or divorced or separated) spouses and civil partners of members of the Armed Forces leaving Services Family Accommodation following the death of (or divorce or separation from) their spouse or partner - serving or former members of the Reserve Forces who need to move because of serious injury, medical condition or disability sustained as a result of their service - witnesses or otherwise vulnerable people who are afforded Protected Person Status, supported and verified by the necessary agencies, due to a real and immediate risk to their lives. - fleeing domestic abuse, violence or threats of violence that are likely to be carried out and cannot safely reside within any of the council areas where they have a local connection - Gypsies or Travellers who have a nomadic lifestyle and have been unable to establish a local connection as a result, and who do not have a local connection to any other Council areas - c) Current tenants of Adur District or current tenants of Registered Providers in Adur District/Worthing Borough who have an identified housing need and where the current landlord confirms they will accept a re-nomination of the tenant to a more suitable property if one is available.
+Identified Housing Need in these circumstances includes the need to move to smaller or larger accommodation or the need to move for medical reasons.
+Tenants who are living in accommodation that has adaptations that are no longer needed for the household also qualify.